K - Type of keysV - Type of valuespublic interface SessionWindowedKStream<K,V>

 KeyValueIterator<Windowed<String>, Long> sumForKeyForWindows = localWindowStore.fetch(key); // key must be local (application state is shared over all running Kafka Streams instances)

-For non-local keys, a custom RPC mechanism must be implemented using KafkaStreams.allMetadata()
+For non-local keys, a custom RPC mechanism must be implemented using KafkaStreams.allMetadata() to

 query the value of the key on a parallel running instance of your Kafka Streams application.